flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 ===============================================================================================================

-Autopilot is a fully managed AutoML solution designed to automate the end-to-end ML pipeline while maintaining transparency and flexibility `[1] <#references>`_.
+Autopilot is a fully managed AutoML solution designed to automate the end-to-end ML pipeline while maintaining transparency and flexibility.
-Unlike traditional black-box AutoML systems, Autopilot provides a white-box approach, allowing users to inspect and modify the generated ML pipelines to incorporate domain expertise when necessary.
+Unlike traditional black-box AutoML systems, Autopilot provides a white-box approach, allowing users to inspect and modify the generated ML pipelines to incorporate domain expertise when necessary `[1] <#references>`_.

 Given a tabular dataset and a specified target column, Autopilot generates a set of candidate ML pipelines optimized for the given dataset's characteristics and the specific problem type.
 Each candidate pipeline implements the end-to-end process of